emilybstevens/CXR-ML/README.md

 The model is based off of an online tutorial blog by [Vijayabhaskar J](https://vijayabhaskar96.medium.com/multi-label-image-classification-tutorial-with-keras-imagedatagenerator-cd541f8eaf24).
 The model has two iterations of a double convolutional layer with a maxpool layer that has relu activation functions.
 The machine will convolve across the image based on the dimensions specified and then the results will be pooled and sent to the next layer.
 The results are tensors which are just arrays of dot products.

 The next layer is the flatten layer that will reduce the dimensions of the tensors so that the regular neural neurons in the single dense hidden layer can process them.
 Then the data will be categorized in the output layer with a sigmoid function since this is a classification model.
-Relu functions througout the layers prevent the values from becoming having too much range and allows the model to process non-linear patters.
+Relu functions througout the layers prevent the values from having too much range and allows the model to process non-linear patterns.

-Drop out layers are sandwiched between each major layer to ensure that when the model gets optimized, neurons that do not provide useful information are discarded to make the model more efficient.
+Drop out layers are sandwiched between each major layer to ensure when the model gets optimized, neurons that do not provide useful information are discarded to make the model more efficient.

-Although there are other base models such as the [MobileNetV2](https://ai.googleblog.com/2018/04/mobilenetv2-next-generation-of-on.html) exist that can probably better classify the images efficiently without much computing power, the current model provides a framework to understand the basis of a simple convolutional neural network.
-Iterations of convolution and pooling layers leading to a flattened tensor that can be runthrough a traditional neural network to an output layer provides various points of modifications to optimize the model.
-Due to the size of the dataset, each training round can become memory intensive.
-Especially considering that the current model is not optimized to have sufficient dropout of neurons that can help with memory requirements.
-More epochs is necessary as the accuracy of the model during the training process was seen to be improving.
+Although there are other base models that may better classify the images efficiently without much computing power, such as the [MobileNetV2](https://ai.googleblog.com/2018/04/mobilenetv2-next-generation-of-on.html), the current model provides a framework to understand the basis of a simple convolutional neural network.
+Iterations of convolution and pooling layers leading to a flattened tensor can be runthrough a traditional neural network to an output layer which provides various points of modifications to optimize the model.
+Due to the dataset size, each training round can be memory intensive especially considering the current model is not optimized to have sufficient dropout of neurons to help with memory requirements.
+During the training process accuracy was seen improving, therefore more epochs are necessary for the accuracy of the model.
 Convolutional neural networks are ideal for image analysis especially when it comes to multilabel classification as there is very little need to pre-process the data.
 The Image data itself can be processed upon creating a generator instance that can modify the image accordingly to help the neural network digest the information.

 ### Explanation of Changes in Model Choice
 No changes in model choice were made.
 ### Description of Model Training, Current and Future
 The model has currently been trained on a maximum of 10 epochs.
 Future training will involve increasing to 50 epochs, and redefining the way images are processed.
 ### Description of Current Accuracy Score

-Accuracy for the machine changes depending on the category.
+Accuracy for the machine changes depend on the category.
 Some categories have a higher AUC-ROC score, meaning they are more accurate.
 The highest achieved ROC score was 0.88 for fibrosis.

 ## Dashboard